Local pairing of Feynman histories in many-body Floquet models: Local orbit pairing

 \subsection{Breakdown of the diagonal approximation}

 First we demonstrate the necessity of moving beyond the diagonal approximation.
 In particular, we will show that for Haar-RFCs $\overline{K}(t)=t$ within the diagonal approximation.
-This is also the large-$q$ result \cite{chan2018solution}, and is to be compared with numerical results for $q=2$ in Fig.~\ref{fig:sff}.
+This is also the large-$q$ result \cite{chan2018solution}, and should be compared with numerical results for $q=2$ in Fig.~\ref{fig:sff}.
 The diagonal propagator for brickwork models takes the form

 where all subscripts are many-body indices (taking $q^L$ values).
 Each independent gate appears once in $\mathcal{P}$, as does its conjugate. $\overline{\mathcal{P}}$ is given by averaging over the gates.
 For example, the average over the gate $U_{0,1}$ acting on sites $0$ and $1$ in the first half-step $W_1$ is